 Helen Frankenthaler and Andy Warhol were early adopters of Liquitex acrylic paints.
 David Hockney switched from oils to acrylics after Liquitex made a less liquid medium in 1963.

 Today, Liquitex offers the largest array of acrylic paint products in the world.
-Their acrylic products are widely renowned for their reliability, colour consistency and intermixability.
+Liquitex acrylic products are widely renowned for their reliability, colour consistency and intermixability.
 Browse our range of Liquitex products, including Liquitex Basics and heavy body.